primus/primus/README.md

 ### Transformer Inconsistencies

-- Browserchannel does not give you access to the `remotePort` of the incoming connection.
+- BrowserChannel does not give you access to the `remotePort` of the incoming connection.
 So when you access `spark.address` the `port` property will be set to `1337` by default.
-- Browserchannel and SockJS do not support connections with query strings.
+- SockJS does not support connections with query strings.
 You can still supply a query string in the `new Primus('http://localhost:80?q=s')` but it will not be accessible in the `spark.query` property.
+As it will be an empty object.
-- Browserchannel is the only transformer that does not support cross domain connections.
+- BrowserChannel is the only transformer that does not support cross domain connections.
-- SockJS and Browserchannel are originally written in CoffeeScript which can make it harder to debug when their internals are failing.
+- SockJS and BrowserChannel are originally written in CoffeeScript which can make it harder to debug when their internals are failing.
 - Engine.IO and SockJS do not ship their client-side library with their server side component.
 We're bundling a snapshot of these libraries inside of Primus.